ruribe17/llama.cpp/docs/function-calling.md

 </details>

-# Usage: need a tool-use Jinja template!
+# Usage - need tool-aware Jinja template

-Start a server with any model (make sure it has a tool call template: can verify this by inspecting the `chat_template` or `chat_template_tool_use` properties in `http://localhost:8080/props`):
+First, start a server with any model, but make sure it has a tools-enabled template: you can verify this by inspecting the `chat_template` or `chat_template_tool_use` properties in `http://localhost:8080/props`).

+Here are some models known to work (w/ chat template override when needed):

 ```shell
 # Native support: